quidworks/quid-wordpress/quid-payments/readme.txt

 * Initial release.

 == Upgrade Notice ==

-= 1.1.5 =
-Version 1.1.5 adds the floating tip button feature and a display option for previously purchased content

-= 1.1.4 =
-Version 1.1.4 has improved debugging and error logging

 = 1.1.3 =
 Version 1.1.3 works better with content caching plugins and services